Skip to content

 Guide to Selection and Testing

-Most people are familiar with plastic's propensity for melting.
-For example, cooking food in the microwave in a plastic container for too long or leaving a plastic spatula on the stove next to a hot burner will show this.
-Yet thermoplastics and many other heat-resistant plastic materials can handle very high temperatures.
-These are known as heat-resistant plastics.
+Most people associate plastics with melting under heat: think of overheating food in a plastic container in the microwave or leaving a plastic spatula too close to a hot burner.
+However, many thermoplastics and other engineered materials are designed to withstand extremely high temperatures.
+These materials are known as heat-resistant plastics.

 Heat-resistant plastics can handle high working temperatures without softening, breaking down, losing stability, or melting.
 Often, traditional plastic materials are made more heat-resistant by adding something to them to increase their resistance to high temperatures.
 Here is a closer look at some of the more popular heat-resistant plastics, their properties, and the common applications where they work well.